Administration Basic Sciences Clinical Sciences Centers of Excellence

 Where can I park?

-Parking is available in student parking lots.
+Downtown: Parking is available in student parking lots.
 All students can apply for parking privileges in these lots at the parking office, located on the 1st floor of the Nursing/Allied Health Building, 1900 Gravier Street.
-The cost is $13/month, plus a refundable $20 deposit for a parking pass.
+The cost is $20/month.

 Is there public transportation?

-Public transportation is available if you live in the LSU dorm and take an elective at Children’s Hospital.
-The Nashville Express (#19) is the most direct travel to Children’s Hospital.
+Public transportation is available if you live in the LSU dorm and take an elective at Children's Hospital.
 Note: A good way to see lovely old New Orleans homes is to take a ride on the St. Charles Streetcar line.

 What must I do when I get to New Orleans?

-2. Obtain photo ID* at the Registrar’s Office (433 Bolivar Street, 1st floor).
+1. Obtain photo ID* at the Registrar's Office (433 Bolivar Street, 1st floor).
+You will need to present a memo

 * approved Visiting Students’ application form required